 (2) An energy operator shall indemnify and keep indemnified any local or other authority from and against all actions, claims, proceedings, loss, damage, costs, or expenses for which that authority may be liable arising from or relating to any acts or omissions of the energy operator done or omitted to be done contrary to subsection (1) in relation to any street or pavement under the control and management of that authority.

-[Section 53 amended by No. 89 of 1994 s.
+[Section 53 amended: No. 89 of 1994 s.
 39, 40 and 41; No. 58 of 1999 s.
 83.]

 54. Duty and powers, as to vegetation causing interference